I am a data scientist with strong skills in software engineering, natural language

 Note: Due to academic honor codes or other confidentiality agreements, not

-all projects can have their code publicized.
+all projects can have code be made public.
 If you would like to learn more about

 a certain project, please send me an email and provide context to request access.